by Texas Homesteader ~

 This not only helps us reduce food waste because we can actually SEE the food, but these containers are free!
 Plus I much prefer storing our food in glass.

 Yogurt Made From Scratch Using Reusable Glass Jelly Jars

 And since I make it in 1/2-pint jelly jars I still have single-serving convenience but NO PLASTIC!
-If you want to start making your own homemade yogurt, be sure to check out my recipe.
+If you want to start making your own Stove-Top Homemade Yogurt, be sure to check out my recipe.
 15-20 minutes of hands-on time yields 1/2-gallon of homemade yogurt!

 (NOTE: be sure to check my homemade Pumpkin Granola recipe too.
 It’s delicious & there are no plastic bags with this healthy cereal option!)

 It’s not a new concept – reusable bags are a huge way to avoid single-use plastic bags.
 But how do you remember them?
 Check out how I Remember My Reusable Bags.

 I finally got a cute handmade wicker basket and I find I use it for oh-so-many-things.
 But it’s made it super easy to replace plastic (and even reusable) shopping bags because of it’s size and the way the opening is fashioned.